Radio Television of Vojvodina: FR Yugoslavia

 In 1999, the RTNS studios in the Mišeluk neighborhood of Novi Sad were bombed and destroyed by the NATO airforce.
 After the war, the RTNS was moved to the new building in the city centre.

+After the Overthrow of Slobodan Milošević in 2000, the new Broadcasting Act of 2002 of the Republic of Serbia for the first time explicitly established Radio Television of Serbia (formed on the basis of Radio Television Belgrade exclusively) and Radio Television of Vojvodina as distinct public broadcasters.
+Previously centralized RTS was constituted of Radio Television Belgrade, Radio Television of Prishtina and Radio Television of Novi Sad.
+In 2006, the previously centralized RTS was legally divided into two separate entities one of which was Radio Television of Vojvodina.

+Since 2006

 In May 2006, the Radio Television of Serbia (Public Service of Serbia), based in Belgrade, ended its local services in Vojvodina, and with the reorganization of broadcasting services, Radio Television of Vojvodina (Public Service of Vojvodina), with headquarters in Novi Sad, was now formed on the basis of the old RTNS and part of the RTS bureaus for the region.

+The 2014 Law on Public Broadcasting Service in Serbia regulates the operations of public broadcasters requiring that they nominally serve the public interest.
+In the same year, RTV held an open design competition for their new headquarters building at Mišeluk.
+The winning design was done by architects Dragoljub Kujović and Riste Dobrijević, while the interior was the work of Nikola Martinović of the N-MARTIN project.

+Construction of the new headquarters building at Mišeluk started in 2018 and was completed in 2019, in which radio and administration moved in.
+Symbolically, the first radio signals emitted from the new building was done on the 70th anniversary of RTV on 25 November 2019.
+Television move into the new building in January 2021.

 Languages

-Radio Television of Vojvodina produces programmes in 10 languages: Serbian, Hungarian, Croatian, Slovak, Rusyn, Romanian, Romany, Macedonian, Bunjevac language and, since 2011, German.
+Radio Television of Vojvodina produces programmes in 7 languages: Serbian, Hungarian, Croatian, Slovak, Rusyn, Romanian and Romany.

 Certain TV shows are also translated into Sign language.
 In addition, Serbian-subtitled versions of Deutsche Welle's English-language programmes are broadcast.

 Radio

 RTV has the following radio channels: